2Generation Opportunities pilot program

 Update: We've announced the winners of our 10 grants!
 Scroll down to read the list.

 2Generation Opportunities, or 2GO, is a new effort to help communities innovate and create their own ways of engaging in a two-generation approach to service delivery.
 The 2GO pilot is awarding 10 grants of $100,000 each to regional and community collaborators who have proposed innovative ways to create a path to the middle class for whole families.

-The 2GO Pilot grants will be used to build community readiness and to collaborate with other community leaders.
+The 2GO pilot grants will be used to build community readiness and to collaborate with other community leaders.
 This pilot could create new partnerships to better serve families and ensure outcomes for the whole family.
 Following an initial planning stage, awardees will receive funding to pilot their ideas for demonstrating feasibility and effectiveness.
 CDHS anticipates that up to four years of additional funding may be available for successful projects.
-The request for proposal (RFP) is available on ColoradoVSS until Sept.
-28, 2018.

 - Are the families in our community being “cut up” and served by funding stream and topic, rather than by need?
 How might we solve this challenge and make it easier for families to work and to parent while receiving support?

 - How can our community bring support systems together to help the entire family thrive?
 Can we do this in a way that supports the development of assets including social capital?

 - Are families aware of and fully accessing the current services?
 If not, how can we involve them in solving this challenge?
 What are the additional supports that families desire and need to access, and how can we improve access with their involvement?